 - Does my child need treatment?

-- What do I need to do the next time he or she has a fever?
+- What should I do the next time my child has a fever?

-- What can I do to help my child if he or she has another febrile seizure?
+- What can I do to help my child during a febrile seizure?

 - My child has another health condition.
 How can we manage them together?